kizbitz/train/README.md

 ### Bulk Registration

-To use the bulk registration mode you pass **train** a user config file.
-By default this is /host/users.cfg or optionally set a file path with the USER_FILE environment variable: https://github.com/kizbitz/train/blob/master/train/vpc/config.py#L52
+To use the bulk registration mode you create a user config file.
+By default, **train** will use a user config file:

+- `/host/<VPC>/users.cfg`

+Or, you can optionally set a custom file path with the USER_FILE environment variable: https://github.com/kizbitz/train/blob/master/train/vpc/config.py#L52

-Create a **users.cfg** file with a list of usernames and emails that will be used when creating key pairs and launching any lab instances.
+Create a **users.cfg** file in your the root of your VPC directory with a list of usernames and emails that will be used when creating key pairs and launching any lab instances.

 - One user per line in the format: `<username>,<email>`

 ```
+vagrant@docker:~/sandbox$ tree
+.
+├── demo
+│   ├── key-pairs.txt
+│   ├── users
+│   │   └── jbaker
+│   │       ├── base-1.txt
+│   │       ├── dtr-volume-1.txt
+│   │       ├── jbaker-demo.pem
+│   │       └── jbaker-demo.ppk
+│   └── users.cfg
+└── train.env

+3 directories, 7 files

-vagrant@dockertest:~/sandbox$ vim users.cfg
+vagrant@docker:~/sandbox$ vim demo/users.cfg
-vagrant@dockertest:~/sandbox$ cat users.cfg
+vagrant@docker:~/sandbox$ cat demo/users.cfg
 jbaker,jbaker@docker.com
 mrcotton,mrcotton@simpledove.com
-vagrant@dockertest:~/sandbox$
+vagrant@docker:~/sandbox$
 ```

 **Note**: This example only has two users specified but there is no limit except for your AWS limits.